Renewables & Customer Generation

-Customer-Owned Renewable Energy Generation
+Customer-Owned Generation

 As renewable energy sources, such as solar and wind, become a larger part of the overall energy mix, New River Light and Power seeks innovative solutions to help support customer-owned renewable energy generation.
 These renewable resources play an important role in helping the High Country establish a cleaner energy future.